java-py-c-cpp-js/Installer4JCloisterZone/README.md

 After that, you should open the JCloisterZone_launch4j.cfg.xml file with Launch4J.
 A click on the gear ("Build wrapper") starts building an .exe-file for launching JCloisterZone.
 If this is done, you can open JCloisterZoneInno.iss with the Inno Setup Compiler and build the setup file.
 It will appear in the ./Output/ folder.

+## License of this installation software and the regarding configuration files:

+(Info: The copyright of Jordan Russell and Martijn Laan belongs to Inno Setup, used for creating the setup file.
+The copyright of Grzegorz Kowal belongs to Launch4J, used for creating an .exe executable for the main .jar file.
+The copyright of Roman Krejcik belongs to the bundeled JClositerZone, which is installed by this installation program.)

+    Installer4JCloisterZone
+    Copyright (C) 2020 java-py-c-cpp-js
+    Portions Copyright (C) 2004-2014 Roman Krejcik
+    Portions Copyright (C) 1997-2020 Jordan Russell.
+All rights reserved.
+    Portions Copyright (C) 2000-2020 Martijn Laan.
+All rights reserved.
+    Portions Copyright (C) 2005-2017 Grzegorz Kowal

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+    You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.